 A robe is another fantastic way to increase heat retention; these robes for men are often sold in pairs with the nightshirts and are crafted from the same fabric.

-Of course, the warmest mens robes will be at least two layers of fabric so that body heat will become trapped between the layers.
+Of course, the warmest robes will be at least two layers of fabric so that body heat will become trapped between the layers.

 Flannel sleepwear is one of the best choices for a sleep robe, since it is both tremendously warm and deliciously soft!